skillsacademy/webPackDevServerRedux/README.md

 5) visit this url inside a browser: http://localhost:3000/default.

-6) Try re-saving one of the scss files and watch the page update, without refreshing.
+6) Type into the input box and press [enter] to create todo.

+7) this works by the unordered list subscribing to the redux store.